stijn-dejongh/lovecraft_public_domain/raw_converts/c.md

 but had plodded on as though summoned toward some goal.
 He dared not disobey the summons for fear it might prove an illusion like the urges and aspirations of waking life, which do not lead to any goal.
-Then he had been drawn down a lane that led off from the village street toward the channel cliffs, and had come to the end of things&mdash;to the precipice and the abyss where all the village and all the world fell abruptly into the unechoing emptiness of infinity, and where even the sky ahead was empty and unlit by the crumbling moon and the peering stars.
+Then he had been drawn down a lane that led off from the village street toward the channel cliffs, and had come to the end of things--to the precipice and the abyss where all the village and all the world fell abruptly into the unechoing emptiness of infinity, and where even the sky ahead was empty and unlit by the crumbling moon and the peering stars.
 Faith had urged him on, over the precipice and into the gulf, where he had floated down, down, down;